 ABIS | Australian Building Inspection Services

-Australian Building Inspection Services (ABIS) conducts Building and Pest Inspection services across Brisbane and Gold Coast including Ipswich, Logan & Beenleigh, Caboolture, Redland Bay, Moreton Bay and Redcliffe Peninsula Regions.
+Australian Building Inspection Services (ABIS) conducts Pre Purchase Building and Pest Inspection services in the Brisbane, Ipswich.
+Gold Coast area including Logan, Beenleigh, Caboolture, Redland Bay, Moreton Bay and Redcliffe Peninsula Regions.

 - Handover inspections, also referred to as handovers, practical completion inspections or PCIs, are conducted at the end of a new home building process as part of the owners acceptance of the new home from the builder.

 - During the construction of a new home the builder is required to organise certification of the work completed by a licenced certifier.
 The certifier is responsible for signing off that a minimum standard of construction are met in accordance with the building code of Australia and the standards it calls upon.
 Many owners choose to have their own independent building inspection report conducted which have a different focus.
 These "Stage Inspections" are usually conducted when the stages in the contract are achieved.
 Your ABIS inspector will confirm that the stage has actually been achieved and that the work has been completed to a "tradesman-like" standard rather than just the minimum standard.

 - When a new house is built there is period (typically 12 months) where the builder provides a warranty for any defects that become discernible during the warranty period.
 The purpose of the warranty inspection is to inspect the house and identify and defects that may be present.
 The owner can then use this report to request the builder fixes any issues identified in the report under their warranty obligations.